JovannMC/haritorax-interpreter/README.md

 ![Showcase of the package output with debug logs on, showing the data such as tracker settings, info, and interpreted IMU data via the GX6 dongle](showcase.png)

 A node.js package that enables communication with the HaritoraX FBT trackers to read/write data to the trackers.
-No HaritoraConfigurator software needed (mostly)!
+No HaritoraConfigurator / VR Manager software needed (mostly)!

 Check out the Haritora-GX(6/2) proof-of-concept repository here: https://github.com/JovannMC/haritora-gx-poc
--  A new proof-of-concept repo will be made soon, including all the information I've found about the trackers while developing this package!

 ## Installation